learn-with-devops/devops/Maven/readme.md

       install - install the package into the local repository, for use as a dependency in other projects locally deploy - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

+## How to debug a one of maven life cycle command.

+      from the command line, run maven goal with "mvnDebug" instead of mvn.

+      E.g. mvnDebug clean

 # Maven Installation

       ##  Pre requsites Installation